Building Microservices with ECS: Architecture and Design Patterns

 Service Discovery and Load Balancing

 ECS integrates directly with Elastic Load Balancing (ELB) to distribute incoming traffic across your microservices.
-AWS CloudMap adds service discovery, letting services locate and communicate with each other dynamically without hardcoded addresses.
+AWS CloudMap handles service discovery: services register themselves on startup and query by name at runtime, so there are no hardcoded addresses to maintain.

 Auto-scaling for High Availability